Xupeiyi/fpinscala/notes/chapter 7 purely functional parallelism.md

 can only apply `f` to `y`.

 ### 7.3.2 The law of forking & 7.3.3 Breaking the law: A subtle bug
+Laws about code and proofs are important because assumptions or behaviors that prevent us from treating our components as black boxes makes composition difficult.

 It may look obvious that `fork` shouldn't affect the result of the computation:
 ```scala worksheet
 fork(x) == x